aiswaryanair/Linear-Regression---Flight-Price-Prediction/README.md

 # Linear-Regression---Flight-Price-Prediction
+## Objective
+The objective of the study is to analyse the flight booking dataset obtained from “Ease My Trip” website and to conduct various statistical hypothesis tests in order to get meaningful information from it.
+'Easemytrip' is an internet platform for booking flight tickets, and hence a platform that potential passengers use to buy tickets.
+A thorough study of the data will aid in the discovery of valuable insights that will be of enormous value to passengers.
+Various 'Linear Regression' statistical algorithm are used to train the dataset and evaluation scores are compared.The  models used are
+1. KNeighborsRegressor
+2. Linear Regression
+3. XGBRegressor
+4. CatBoostRegressor
+## Dataset
+Dataset contains information about flight booking options from the website Easemytrip for flight travel between India's top 6 metro cities.
+There are 300261 datapoints and 11 features in the cleaned dataset.
+## Features
 The various features of the cleaned dataset are explained below:
 1) Airline: The name of the airline company is stored in the airline column.
 It is a categorical feature having 6 different airlines.
 2) Flight: Flight stores information regarding the plane's flight code.
 It is a categorical feature.